 noun, sweet food made by preserving fruit with sugar; jam

-Sheltered in place during this first very weird week of the corona virus pandemic, I’m humored by the unobvious confluence of these two definitions and find myself inspired at the notion of the sweet fruit of protecting some gorgeous place from harm.
+As I sit at my desk, I’m humored by the unobvious confluence of these two definitions and find myself inspired at the notion of the sweet fruit of protecting some gorgeous place from harm.

 Just yesterday over the phone and via email, (Google Earth is still an amazing miracle to me), I found myself helping a landowner client understand and negotiate the terms of a Deed of Conservation Easement on a ranch he inherited from his father.
 With any luck, it will soon be recorded with the San Isabel Land Protection Trust, a small local land trust located in the spectacular Wet Mountain Valley that I’ve had the privilege of being involved with for the better part of 20 years.